FlaxEngine/FlaxDocs/manual/graphics/cameras/index.md

 ## Override view

-Flax uses an extensible RenderTask system for high-level rendering achitecture.
+Flax uses an extensible RenderTask system for high-level rendering architecture.
 By default a game uses the `MainRenderTask.Instance` to drive the scene rendering into the main game viewport.
 You can use it to plug into the rendering pipeline for custom effects, rendering or view override.

 # [C#](#tab/code-csharp)
 ```cs